-We expect to receive net proceeds of approximately \$149.6 million from the sale of 8,000,000 common units offered by this prospectus, after deducting underwriting discounts and commissions but before paying offering expenses.
+We expect to receive net proceeds of approximately \$168.3 million from the sale of 9,000,000 common units offered by this prospectus, after deducting underwriting discounts and a structuring fee but before paying offering expenses.
 Our estimates assume an initial public offering price of \$20.00 per common unit and no exercise of the underwriters' option to purchase additional common units.
-We anticipate using the aggregate net proceeds of this offering, together with approximately \$100.0 million of revolving credit borrowings and approximately \$76.0 million of term loan borrowings under the credit facility, to:
+We anticipate using the aggregate net proceeds of this offering, together with approximately \$110.0 million of revolving credit borrowings and approximately \$95.0 million of term loan borrowings under the credit facility, to:

-- distribute approximately \$182.2 million in cash to affiliates of Duke Energy Field Services; - purchase \$76.0 million of United States Treasury and other qualifying securities, which will be assigned as collateral to secure the term loan portion of our credit facility; - pay approximately \$4.9 million of expenses associated with the offering and related formation transactions; and - have approximately \$62.5 million available to fund payables of \$39.3 million and fund future capital expenditures (including potential acquisitions), working capital and other general partnership purposes.
+- distribute approximately \$210.9 million in cash to affiliates of Duke Energy Field Services; - purchase \$95.0 million of United States Treasury and other qualifying securities, which will be assigned as collateral to secure the term loan portion of our credit facility; - pay approximately \$4.9 million of expenses associated with the offering and related formation transactions; - · use approximately \$39.3 million to fund payables; and - use the remaining proceeds of approximately \$23.2 million to fund future capital expenditures (including potential acquisitions), working capital and other general partnership purposes.

-The amount we will borrow under the term loan facility will equal the amount of net proceeds of this offering that are used to purchase United States Treasury and other qualifying securities, which amounts will be used to reduce our cost of borrowings under the term loan facility and which borrowings will enable us to make a tax efficient distribution to affiliates of Duke Energy Field Services.
-Please read "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital Requirements - Description of Credit Agreement" beginning on page 82.
-If the underwriters' option to purchase additional common units is exercised, we will (1) use these net proceeds to purchase an equivalent amount of United States Treasury and other qualifying securities, which will be assigned as collateral to secure the additional term loan borrowings described below and (2) borrow an additional amount under the term loan portion of our credit facility equal to the net proceeds to be received from the exercise of the underwriters' option.
-The proceeds of the additional term loan borrowings will be used to redeem from affiliates of Duke Energy Field Services a number of common units equal to the number of common units issued upon exercise of the underwriters' option, at a price per common unit equal to the proceeds per common unit before expenses but after underwriting discounts and commissions.
+We anticipate that we will borrow approximately \$95.0 million under the term loan facility and will use an equal amount of net proceeds of this offering to purchase United States Treasury and other qualifying securities, which borrowings will enable us to make a tax efficient distribution to affiliates of Duke Energy Field Services.
+The United States Treasury and other qualifying securities purchased will be assigned as collateral to secure the term loan borrowings.
+The interest we receive from our ownership of these United States Treasury and other qualifying securities will partially offset our cost of borrowings under the term loan facility.
+Please read "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital Requirements - Description of Credit Agreement" beginning on page 86.

+If the underwriters' option to purchase additional common units is exercised, we will (1) use the net proceeds from the sale of these additional units to purchase an equivalent amount of United States Treasury and other qualifying securities and (2) borrow an additional amount under the term loan facility equal to the net proceeds to be received from the exercise of the underwriters' option.
+The United States Treasury and other qualifying securities purchased will be assigned as collateral to secure the term loan borrowings.
+The proceeds of the additional term loan borrowings will be used to redeem from a subsidiary of Duke Energy Field Services a number of common units equal to the number of common units issued upon exercise of the underwriters' option, at a price per common unit equal to the proceeds per common unit before expenses but after underwriting discounts and a structuring fee.